aarongrace/graceful_hawk_ripple/README.md

 | 2 | `ADD_RIPPLE` | Possibly spawn new ripple |
 | 3 | `DRAW_OBJECTS` | Draw all active ripples |
 | 4 | `DISPLAY_CANVAS` | Redraw monitor, memory, and registers |

-Each frame merges physics, rendering, and interface into one coherent cycle.

----

-## Summary

-The Ripple Engine transforms the Hawk computer into a procedural visualization machine:

-- Data becomes texture
-- Registers and memory become reactive surfaces
-- Program flow manifests as movement and fading interference
-- Each frame is not only computed—it is drawn by the computation itself